Early Detection & Rapid Response

 Workshops & Seminars

 During the year, TN-EPPC may host one or more workshops or seminars, including our annual meeting, at various locations around the state.
 These events include topics on invasive plant identification, management recommendations, chemical control, and alternative landscaping options, as well as updates on TN-EPPC’s projects and regional and national issues that impact our state.
 Commercial pesticide applicator recertification points are usually available in several categories.

 TN-EPPC board members are often available as speakers for interested groups.
 The Council has developed presentations on the general issue of invasive plants, native plant alternatives for gardens and landscapes, homeowners off-the-shelf herbicide application, and mapping of invasive species in Tennessee.
-A pdf of Controlling Invasive Plants in Your Landscape may be viewed here.
+PDF files of four slide presentations may be viewed below.
 To request a guest speaker or to use one of our presentations, please contact us.

 Education – Classroom Teacher Resources

 In 2008, Middle Tennessee State University’s Center for Environmental Education created an activity guide and video on invasive species.
 Noxious Neighbors: Invasive Species in Our Backyards features 11 classroom activities variously suitable for grades K-12 and includes correlations to Tennessee’s science curriculum standards and a glossary.
 The video “If It’s Green, It’s Good?” may be used in conjunction with the activity guide.
 These resources were funded in part by the National Park Service’s Challenge Cost Share Program.

 Download the video – If It’s Green, It’s Good?